Being Angry With God

 I spent a good many months, probably a year, asking God to forgive me.
 He did of course, but I wasn't able to forgive myself, which actually boils down to I would not receive His grace.
-God worked in me though and I feel forgiven and so joyful that He forgave me such wretched behavior toward Him.
+God worked in me though and I know I'm forgiven.
+I'm so joyful that He forgave me such wretched behavior toward Him.
 When I look back on that time now, the shame is no longer there.
-Not because what I did wasn't shameful, it was, but because I know He took my shame upon Himself and I am forgiven and made righteous in Him.
+Just a sweet peace and appreciation that He was always there and that His plan to make all things work together for good for me is always behind our trials.

 Anger at sin is good, but anger at goodness is sin.
 That is why it is never right to be angry with God.
 He is always and only good, no matter how strange and painful his ways with us.
 Anger toward God signifies that he is bad or weak or cruel or foolish.
 None of those things is true and all of them dishonor him."— John Piper

-That being said, being mad at God is human, and it comes up.
+Despite all that, being mad at God is human, and it comes up.
 God understands us when we are angry at Him, just as parents understand when their little children are mad at them.
 But what do we parents do when that happens?
 We correct them, lovingly, in a variety of ways.
 We can trust God's correction because it is not punitive.
-He loves us, and understands what we are going through.
+He loves us and understands what we are going through.
 With each Bible character mentioned above, God corrected them in different ways.
 But at the end of the day, they all came to see God for who He really was - A sovereign God of love and mercy and compassion.

 It is hard for us to imagine certain things working for good.
 The Bible isn't saying tragedy is good.
 Rather, it is saying that God can take a horrible thing and make good come as a result of it."— Greg Laurie

 God declares Himself just, and we see that truth throughout the Bible.
 We also see His grace.
 He is a just God and a gracious God.
-In the beginning Job saw this and said, "The Lord gave, and the Lord has taken away; blessed be the name of the Lord" (1:21).
+In the beginning, Job saw this when he lost everything, including his ten children, and said, "The Lord gave, and the Lord has taken away; blessed be the name of the Lord" (Job 1:21).

-He also said to his despairing wife, "Shall we indeed accept good from God and shall we not also accept adversity?"
-(2:10)
+He also said to his acerbic, bitter wife who told him to curse God and die, "Shall we indeed accept good from God and shall we not also accept adversity?"
+(Job 2:10)

 Job did not remain in that attitude.
-But at the end of Job's long season of extreme suffering, and God's calling Him on the carpet for his assumptions about why, and what God was doing, he said these remarkable words,
+He doubted God, questioned him, accused Him, demanded his rights but at the end of Job's long season of extreme suffering, and God called Him on the carpet for his assumptions about why, and what God was doing, he said these remarkable words,

 "I have heard of You by the hearing of the ear, but now my eye sees You.
-Therefore I abhor myself, and repent in dust and ashes" (42:1-6).
+Therefore I abhor myself and repent in dust and ashes" (Job 42:1-6).

-In the next few chapters God asks Job if He knows the intricate facts and in's and out's of God's creation; things no man could know.
+In the next few chapters, God asks Job if He knows the intricate facts and in's and out's of God's creation; things no man could know.
 It humbled Job.
-I love this little exhchange and read it once in a while when I need a good dose of humble pie.
+I love this little exchange and read it once in a while when I need a good dose of humble pie.

 In the world you will have tribulation; but be of good cheer, I have overcome the world."— Jesus (John 16:33).